sgoldenlab/simba/docs/plotly_dash.md

 ![](https://github.com/sgoldenlab/simba/blob/master/images/Dash_1.JPG "Plotly Graph Features")

-4. The first part of this menu contains 5 tick-box menus.
+4. The first part of this Plotly/Dash menu contains 5 tick-box menus.
 We will use these tick-box menus to specify *what* data we want to have contained within our dashboard file (e.g., what data we want to be able to be able to handle interactively).
-In this tutorial we will go ahead and tick `Sklearn results`, `Time bin analyses`, `Probabilities`.
+These boxes include:

 * ```Sklearn results```: